 When you soak chia seeds, you allow them to germinate and increase their digestibility in your system.
 You also reduce the phytic acid content of the chia seeds.

 You soak chia seeds by simply placing them in water and allowing them to sit for some time.
-(See How to Soak Chia Seeds Before Eating).
+(See How Long to Soak Chia Seeds).
 This will create a gel-like substance, which you can easily add to whatever you would like.

-It’s also preferred to eating them raw since when you eat chia seeds raw, they can be slightly crunchy, and also stick to your teeth!
+It’s also preferable to eating them raw, since when you eat chia seeds raw, they can be slightly crunchy, and also stick to your teeth!
 (But you can still eat them raw if you choose).
 An even better method that I have recently found is actually grinding your chia seeds.
 (This helps to really increase their healthy omega benefits)

 Because of this, I recommend not boiling them (or possibly heating them at all) if it can be avoided.
 Instead, soak the chia seeds and add the soaked chia seeds to whatever you are cooking, after it has been boiled and cooked, such as with oatmeal (or rice).
 Or you can grind the chia seeds and then add them to your cooked oatmeal or porridge after it has been cooked.